-The answer, while obvious to most who’ve paid even a modicum of attention since June,of their chances of competing for a playoff spot, as of now, seems like an insubstantial world of complete unfounded exuberance.
+The answer, while obvious to most who’ve paid even a modicum of attention since June; as of now, seems like an insubstantial world of completely unfounded exuberance.

 So, how much of a chance is that again?

 Well, as of today the Cardinals are on pace to be an 86-win team.
-Whilst the Brewers are on a 93-win pace.
-Every year Baseball Prospectus releases a daily annual report which calculates each teams chances of making the postseason, and a calculation of their “expected” win total for that year.
+While the Brewers are on a 93-win pace.
+Every year Baseball Prospectus releases a daily annual report that calculates each teams chances of making the postseason, and a calculation of their “expected” win total for that year.

-Anyway, this chart, as of today, gives them a 1.5% chance.
-It ain’t lookin’ good, is it?
+This chart, as of today, gives them a 1.5% chance.
+It is not looking good, is it?

-So, once the dust has been settled from the Albert Pujols conundrum, you’ll get a munch better sense in which direction the Cardinals will head in 2012.
+So, once the dust settles from the Albert Pujols conundrum, you’ll get a much better sense in which direction the Cardinals will head in 2012.

-A lot of players will be off the books next year, and a lot of pertinent decisions must be made.
+A lot of players will be off the books next year, and a lot of pertinent decisions will be contemplated.

 Starting with: Albert Pujols(Who has already been discussed.